how many potatoes grow from one seed potato

 How many potatoes grow from one seed potato?

-When cutting the seed potatoes, it is vital that each section has at least two eyes — the small indentations where the tuber sprouts new growth.
+If you choose to cut large seed potatoes, each section must have at least two eyes — the small indentations where the tuber sprouts new growth.
 You may notice a tiny sprout forming from the eyes of your seed potatoes.
 If your seed potatoes have already sprouted, do not remove the sprouts.

-Do all varieties produce the same number of potatoes from one seed potato?
+Do all varieties produce the same number of potatoes?

 Like other vegetables, the yield of potatoes from one plant may vary between cultivars.
 Information regarding each variety of potato’s expected yield can usually be found in plant descriptions in seed catalogues or online.
 Read the description carefully, but keep in mind that the yield listed refers to the average yield under ideal growing conditions.

-Does planting distance affect the number of potatoes from one seed potato?
+Does planting distance affect the number of potatoes?

 Potato plants need plenty of room for the tubers to grow.
 If they are planted too closely, the young tubers may not set or grow as expected, resulting in a poor yield.
 Planting them too close together may also cause the plants to compete for nutrients and moisture, further diminishing the yield of your potatoes.

-Does planting depth affect the number of potatoes from one seed potato?
+Does planting depth affect the number of potatoes?

-Potato tubers form under the ground and need enough soil to completely cover the growing potato tubers.
-When planted in shallow soil, the young tubers may be exposed to the sun and turn green.
+Potato tubers form under the ground and need enough soil to completely cover the potato tubers.
+When planted in shallow soil, the tubers may become exposed to the sun and turn green as they get bigger.
 Green potatoes are not edible and must be discarded.

-Plant your potato seed to a depth of 4 to 6 inches and hill them up as the plants grow taller.
-You can hill them (by mounding the soil with a hoe) to within 2 to 3 inches of the foliage when the plants are 8 to 10 inches tall and again when the new growth is 8 to 10 inches high.
+Plant your potato seed to a depth of 4 to 6 inches and ridge them up as the plants grow taller.
+You can ridge them with a drill plough when the plants are 8 to 10 inches tall and again when the new growth is 8 to 10 inches high.

 Does soil fertility or moisture affect the number of potatoes from one seed potato?

 Potatoes also need consistent moisture.
-If your area does not get 1 to 2 inches of rain each week, you must give your potatoes supplemental water.
+If you experience a prolonged dry period it may be a good idea to get out and apply water.
 Water them to saturate the soil to the level of the tubers and roots.
 Repeat whenever the ground feels dry 2 inches below the surface.

 Sporadic watering (or rainfall) can cause poor yields and malformed tubers.
 When moisture is scarce, the tubers will grow slowly, if at all.
 When watering is resumed, or you get heavy rain, the tubers will begin to grow rapidly, causing them to split or become malformed.

-For the best yield and well-formed potatoes, water them regularly during the summer.
+For the best yield and well-formed potatoes, potatoes need to get water at least once a week during the summer.

 Do insect pests affect the yield of potatoes?